XRoar Dragon Emulator Manual

 CSAVEM BASIC commands, for example), use the -tape-write

-filename option, or press Ctrl+W. Created files will be
+filename option, or press Ctrl+W. If a file already exists,

 The currently open tape files used for reading and writing are distinct.

-Some cassette tapes are distributed with only one of the stereo channels containing data, and these can cause loading issues.
-How stereo audio files are read can be adjusted with the -tape-channel-mode mode option, where mode is one of: ‘mix’ - mix two channels into one (the default), ‘left’ - read only the left channel, ‘right’ - read only the right channel.
+Some cassette tapes are distributed with only one of the stereo channels containing data, and these sometimes cause loading issues.
+How stereo audio files are read can be adjusted with the -tape-pan value option, where value is a number from 0.0 to 1.0.
+0.0 will fully pan towards the left channel, while 1.0 will fully pan to the right.
+The default is 0.5 (equal parts from both channels).

 Select the output frame rate when writing to audio files with -tape-ao-rate hz.
 The default is 9600Hz.